plone/plone.app.contentlisting/plone/app/contentlisting/README.txt

 The idea behind plone.app.contentlisting is to have a unified way of listing Plone content whenever needed, whether in folderlistings, collections, portlets, search results.

-It should be simple to use for new developers and integrators
+It should be simple to use for new developers and integrators The core concept of the module is to take a list of something (in this case a catalog resultset) and turn it into an IContentListing so that the user always knows what to expect.

     >>> from zope import interface
     >>> from plone.app.contentlisting.interfaces import IContentListing
     >>> from Products.CMFCore.utils import getToolByName

-We simply ask for an IContentLister for a sequence.
+We simply ask for an IContentLister and pass it a sequence of something.
 In this case (and most common cases) the sequence is a catalog search result set.

     >>> catalog = getToolByName(self.portal, 'portal_catalog')
     >>> results = catalog.searchResults()